git-no/jekyll-breadcrumbs/README.md

     <li class="breadcrumb-item"><img src="/your-image-path" alt="icon"></li>
 ```
 For an image as root icon in breadcrumbs you probably have to update your css.

+## Known Issues
+* Breadcrumbs are not translated in combination with [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin).

 ## Contribution
 This Jekyll plugin is an extension of the [Simple Breadcrumbs in Jekyll 3](https://envygeeks.io/2015/12/06/super-simple-breadcrumbs-in-jekyll-3-0/) from the [envygeeks](https://github.com/envygeeks).
 Thank you very much [envygeeks](https://github.com/envygeeks) for all the effort and Jekyll development.
 We love Jekyll.